-- Generating and storing self-signed public/private key pairs - Generating CSRs - Importing public certificates that you've had signed by a CA - Importing public certificates for some other party that you trust learn when we discuss encryption throughout the book, different JBoss AS services utilize keystores to access keys and certificates.
+- Generating and storing self-signed public/private key pairs - Generating CSRs - Importing public certificates that you've had signed by a CA - Importing public certificates for some other party that you trust a.
+The menu items may be different on different platforms.
+For example, on Mac OS, you go to Firefox > Preferences instead of Tools > Options.

 As figure 4.7 shows, keytool stores public/private key pairs and certificates inside of keystores.
 You can think of a keystore as a container (or a keychain) for keys.
-As you'll
+As you'll b.
+This isn't a plain-text file.
+To access the certificates in this file, you have to use a tool called keytool.
+We talk about this in section 4.2.3.